Brief Break: heat, humidity not as bad through Friday, but look out for next week!

-A cold front slowly sliding southeast across the Tennessee Valley region this evening brings a gradual temperature and humidity drop; ‘gradual’ is the key word here!
-Some isolated showers may still develop through early evening, but drier air replaces the thick tropical humidity ending the chance of rain for Wednesday.
+A cold front slowly slid southeast across the Tennessee Valley region Tuesday, allowing a gradual temperature and humidity drop; ‘gradual’ is the key word here!
+Although a few clouds linger this morning, drier air replaces the thick tropical humidity ending the chance of rain for Wednesday.

-Overnight lows fall into the upper 60s and lower 70s, and it doesn’t get quite as hot Wednesday afternoon.
+It doesn’t get quite as hot Wednesday afternoon.
 High temperatures make it into the middle 80s with a partly to mostly sunny sky.
-You will finally notice the humidity drop by Wednesday afternoon, and it gets nice and comfortable Wednesday night into Thursday morning: lows in the 50s and lower 60s.
+You will finally notice the humidity drop by this afternoon, and it gets nice and comfortable Wednesday night into Thursday morning: lows in the 50s and lower 60s.

 Dry as a bone through Friday: A very uneven pattern of scattered storms in recent days left some soaked and others wanting more.
 The good news for those who are soaked is that it’s going to get dry quickly.
 The bad news for those who are still dry: it’s going to get drier quickly.